Get the Marcus mobile banking app

 Visit the IRS for more information on who can participate in a SEP IRA.

-Independent contractors can have more than one kind of IRA and 401(k)
+Independent contractors can have more than one kind of retirement account

 As you can see, there are a few places you can put your retirement funds when you’re self-employed.
-But you don’t have to pick just one: Freelancers can mix and match retirement accounts (salaried employees may be able to do this too).
+But you don’t have to pick just one: Freelancers may be able to mix and match retirement accounts (salaried employees may be able to do this too).

 Any additional retirement options for freelancers?

-Both IRAs and a freelancer 401(k) both designed to help you save for retirement, but they aren’t the only options out there.
+IRAs and a solo 401(k) are designed to help you save for retirement, but they aren’t the only options out there.

-Your retirement playbook could also include certificates of deposit and savings accounts as well as investing with an advisor or robo-advisor and/or trading individual stocks, bonds, and ETFs.
+Your retirement playbook could also include certificates of deposit and high-yield savings accounts.

 For added insights about saving for retirement, consider talking with your network of self-employed professionals as well as your salaried friends to see what they’re up to.
 Combined with information from your financial advisor, you can be on your way to creating a retirement plan that works for you now and that you can refine over time.